uavaustin/docs.uavaustin.org/guides/nodejs/src/async-patterns/async-await.md

 # `async`/`await`

-Despite the prevalence of asynchronous functions, most of our programming remains linear in practice - hence the plight of "callback hell."
+Despite the prevalence of asynchronous functions, most of our programming remains linear in practice&mdash;hence the plight of "callback hell."

 Instead of wrapping our promises with callbacks, why can't we just *wait* for the promise to be fulfilled, all the while keeping the event loop going (so as